Discovery of Atomic Clock-Like Spin Defects in Simple Oxides from First Principles: Results

 We adopt a high-throughput method that has been successfully applied to the search of spin defects in SiC~\cite{davidsson2021color,DavidssonBabarShafizadehIvanovIvadyArmientoAbrikosov}, and we use the software Automatic Defect Analysis and Qualification (ADAQ)~\cite{ADAQ,adaq_info} to generate single (vacancies, substitutionals, and interstitials) and double defects (such as vacancy-substitutional clusters) in CaO, a simple oxide with the rocksalt structure.
 We consider all non-radioactive elements in the $s$- and $p$-block of the periodic table (details in the Methodology Section).
 Our strategy is shown in Figure~\ref{fig:ht}.
-We screen a total of 9077 defects using DFT at the generalized gradient corrected (GGA) level of theory~\cite{PBE}, of which 1090 are found on the defect hull (these defects exhibit the lowest formation energy per stoichiometry and for a given Fermi energy~\cite{davidsson2021color}).
-Within the set of most stable defects, we search for those with a triplet ground state ($S=1$), and we identify 191 candidates; of these, 113 exhibit at least one occupied and one unoccupied localized defect state in the band gap, indicating that a zero phonon line (ZPL) should be detectable experimentally.
-Finally, a careful investigation of these 113 candidates reveals a class of five stable defects ($\mathrm{X_{Ca}V_O}$), which we call NV-like, with an electronic structure similar to that of the NV-center in diamond.
-They consist of a Schottky defect, specifically an oxygen $\mathrm{V_O}$ and adjacent calcium vacancy $\mathrm{V_{Ca}}$, and of a dopant atom X belonging either to group 15 or group 17 of the periodic table: X = P,As,Sb,Bi,I. For X belonging to group 15, the NV-like defects are negatively charged, $\mathrm{X_{Ca}V_O^{-}}$ and, as shown in Fig. 2a, the equilibrium position of the dopant is along the shortest path connecting the Ca and O vacancies, closer to the position of the missing Ca atom.
-For X=P and As, we find two local minima along the $\mathrm{V_{Ca}}$ and $\mathrm{V_O}$ path, but only the configuration closest to the Ca site, which has the lowest energy, exhibits the desired electronic structure.
-However, we could not obtain a satisfactory convergence of the excited states for P and As, hence in the following, we only focus on Sb and Bi.
-Interestingly, the $\mathrm{N_{Ca}V_O^-}$ (the direct analog to the NV-center) does not have the desired electronic structure since N occupies the O site ($\mathrm{V_{Ca}N_O}$), but it still has a triplet ground state.
-For dopants of group 17, we find that only the positively charged $\mathrm{I_{Ca}V_O}$ complex is stable and has the same electronic structure as that of the group 15 dopants, with I located in a similar position as Sb and Bi.
+We screen a total of 9077 defects using DFT at the generalized gradient corrected (GGA) level of theory~\cite{PBE}, of which 1149 are found on the defect hull (these defects exhibit the lowest formation energy per stoichiometry and for a given Fermi energy~\cite{davidsson2021color,DavidssonBabarShafizadehIvanovIvadyArmientoAbrikosov}).
+Within the set of most stable defects, we search for those with a triplet ground state ($S=1$), and we identify 200 candidates; of these, 87 exhibit at least one occupied and one unoccupied localized defect state in the band gap, indicating that a zero phonon line (ZPL) should be detectable experimentally.
+Finally, a careful investigation of these 87 candidates reveals a class of five stable defects (\ch{X_{Ca}V_O}), which we call NV-like, with an electronic structure similar to that of the NV center in diamond.
+They consist of a Schottky defect, specifically an oxygen $\mathrm{V_O}$ and adjacent calcium vacancy $\mathrm{V_{Ca}}$, and of a dopant atom X belonging either to group 15 or group 17 of the periodic table: X = P, As, Sb, Bi, I. For X belonging to group 15, the NV-like defects are negatively charged, \ch{X_{Ca}V_O^{-}} and, as shown in Fig. 2a, the equilibrium position of the dopant is along the shortest path connecting the Ca and O vacancies, closer to the position of the missing Ca atom.
+For X=P and As, we find two local minima along the \ch{V_{Ca}} and $\mathrm{V_O}$ path, but only the configuration closest to the Ca site, which has the lowest energy, exhibits the desired electronic structure.
+However, we could not obtain a satisfactory convergence of the excited states for P and As (see Supplementary Note 1 for more details), hence in the following, we only focus on Sb and Bi.
+Interestingly, the \ch{N_{Ca}V_O^-} (the direct analog to the NV center), with a triplet ground state, does not have the desired electronic structure since N occupies the O site (\ch{V_{Ca}N_O}).
+For dopants of group 17, we find that only the positively charged \ch{I_{Ca}V_O} complex is stable and has the same electronic structure as that of the group 15 dopants, with I located in a similar position as Sb and Bi.